 The detailed proposed Claims and Distribution Protocol can be found at the Class Action Websites, or by contacting Class Counsel at the contact information set out at the end of this notice.
-The court has discretion to modify the proposed Claims and Distribution Protocol.

-At the Distribution Protocol and Fee Hearing, Class Counsel will also seek court approval of its request for fees and expense reimbursements ("Class Counsel Fees").
+At the Ontario Approval Motion, the court will determine whether the Settlement Agreement and the Claims and Distribution Protocol are fair, reasonable, and in the best interests of Securities Claimants.
+At that hearing, Class Counsel will also seek court approval of its request for fees and expense reimbursements ("Class Counsel Fees").
 As is customary in class actions, Class Counsel is prosecuting and will continue to prosecute this class action on a contingent fee basis.
-Class Counsel is not paid as the matter proceeds, and Class Counsel funds the out-of-pocket expenses of conducting the litigation.
-Class Counsel will be requesting the following fees and disbursements to be deducted from the Settlement Amount before it is distributed to Class Members:
+Class Counsel is paid only where there is recovery for the class, and Class Counsel funds the out-of-pocket expenses of conducting the litigation in the interim.
+Class Counsel will be requesting the following fees and disbursements to be deducted from the Settlement Amount before it is distributed to Securities Claimants:

-Koskie Minsky LLP, Siskinds LLP, Siskinds Desmeules, sencrl
+Siskinds LLP, Koskie Minsky LLP, Siskinds Desmeules, sencrl

-Amount requested: \$17,846,250, plus disbursements (expenses), plus taxes
+Amount requested: \$ plus disbursements (expenses), plus taxes